Inkjet Nirvana: Achieving Exceptional Black and White Prints in 3 Easy Steps black and white, fine art, lightroom, photography, printing

 1. Determine white and black points for the paper.

-2. Select the optimal Strength setting for the paper.
+2. Select the optimal Strength setting for the paper, or use a custom ICC profile if available.

 3. Prepare the image to print well as a black and white image.